neil4/RetroArch-Lite/README.md

 ### Notable Updates
 * Scoped Settings
   * Certain settings (aspect ratio, etc.) can be scoped to a core, ROM, or directory.
-  * Can quickset a core-specific browser directory after a ROM is loaded
 * Overlay Features
   * Dpad and ABXY-diamond areas with choice of input style:
     * Vector